b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 - and for EVERY REQUESTS, the response time was 300ms longer than before
 - load balancing was doing its job, and started more and more VMs to handle the load

+#### Investigation
+- 🚑 git bisect ( ~= 700 commits )<!-- .element: class="fragment" -->
+- 🤔 what changed ? what are we looking for ?<!-- .element: class="fragment" -->
+- ⏱️ While we're looking, hosting the app costs... 💸<!-- .element: class="fragment" -->
+- 🎉 thanks to 0x, and the flamegraph<!-- .element: class="fragment" -->
+---
+- git bisect is a tool that helps you find the commit that introduced a bug
+- but we could not reproduce the heavy load on our local machines
+- then one day, we found the culprit, with the help of 0x

 #### What (really) happened ?